Stacy Road Pet Hospital

 10. What are your kennels like?

 We offer basic medical supervision for our boarders with all indoor kennels.
-Our kennel techs tend to all our clients, dogs are let out in our fenced backyard, individually, 2 times a day.
+Our kennel assistants tend to all our visitors.
+Dogs are let out in our fenced backyard, individually, 2 times a day.
 Cats are housed in a separate area, in individual spaces.
 Blankets, food and bowls are all provided, at no cost but you are always welcome to bring your own.

 11. Are you open on weekends?